cantosun99/Python-Calculator/README.md

-A simple calculator as a personal project, nothing special.
+A simple calculator with a working GUI as a personal project, nothing special.